rajeshhereforyou/eureka-client-demo/README.md

 Step 4: Once you have the app up and running, you can the health of the app using 'http://localhost:8080/actuator/health'.
 This should return '{"status":"UP"}'

+Step 5: That's it, it's so simple to build and deploy a sample Eureka Client.

-Step 5: Now, If you want to see if this app is registered as a client with the Eureka server mentioned in the 'pre-requisite' section, Please follow the instructions mentioned at
+### If you want to see if this app is registered as a client with the Eureka server mentioned in the 'pre-requisite' section, Please follow the instructions mentioned at

 https://github.com/rajeshhereforyou/eureka-server-demo

 If you are interested to see the eureka client  configuration, you can see the code at '/src/main/resources/application.yml' in this repo

-Here are couple of REST endpoints if you are interested to see your app details as a eureka client
+### Here are couple of REST endpoints if you are interested to see your app details as a eureka client

 http://localhost:8080/service-instances/EurekaClientDemoApplication